 Proponents of this allegation tend to point to a memo, written by Clinton pollster Mark Penn, and a conspiratorial email forwarded by a pair of campaign staffers in 2007.

-was titled, "Lack of American Roots," and painted media reports about Obama's time as a child in Hawaii and Indonesia as having exposed "a very strong weakness for him -- his roots to basic American values and culture are at best limited."
+Penn’s internal note was titled, “Lack of American Roots,” and painted media reports about Obama’s time as a child in Hawaii and Indonesia as having exposed “a very strong weakness for him – his roots to basic American values and culture are at best limited.”

 He wrote: “I cannot imagine America electing a president during a time of war who is not at his center fundamentally American in his thinking and in his values.”